-UTC Occupational Therapy Doctorate
+UTC Occupational Therapy Doctorate welcomes the class of 2017!

 Occupational Therapy Department’s Vision Statement